-Whether you are joining us now or you read my previous post, cross-contamination is a potential risk within the vaccine manufacturing process, especially if different products are processed in the same controlled rooms.
+Cross-contamination is a potential risk within the vaccine manufacturing process, especially if different products are processed in the same controlled rooms.
 Cross-contamination can occur if required controls are not in place to eliminate risks that could impact product quality and, most of all, compromise human lives.

 With the unexpected novel COVID-19 outbreak, the vaccine industry direction shifted dramatically and is now facing challenges due to high demand in vaccine volume manufacturing.
 This prompts concern about contamination controls for the biotech and vaccine production facilities.
 Under the circumstances, it may be appropriate to rethink some existing contamination control programs both for risks to the product and to the individuals working in these areas.

-Where Contamination Control Programs Stand Today
+Where Control of Contamination Stands Today

 Contamination is likely to be most significant in products administered by injection or applied to open wounds or those given in large doses and/or over a long time.
 With the appearance of COVID-19, contract manufacturing operations (CMOs) are currently facing tremendous pressure and tight timelines to prepare modular clean suites and associated process controls to launch the large-scale production of vaccines for commercial use.
 This increases potential risks in vaccine production if robust quality systems, discipline process controls, and periodic monitoring programs are not in place.